The Gospel

 Discover the Transformative Power of the Gospel

-The gospel is the greatest news the world has ever heard.
+The Gospel is the greatest news the world has ever heard.
 At its heart, it is the message of God’s love and grace, revealed through the life, death, and resurrection of His Son, Jesus Christ.
-The gospel answers humanity’s deepest problem—our sin and separation from a holy God—by declaring the way of forgiveness, reconciliation, and eternal life.
+The Gospel answers humanity’s deepest problem—our sin and separation from a holy God—by declaring the way of forgiveness, reconciliation, and eternal life.

 From Genesis to Revelation, the Bible points us to this central truth: God acted in Christ to save sinners.
 The cross shows us His justice and mercy, and the empty tomb proves His victory and the promise of new life.
 This message is not just a doctrine to know—it is the power of God to transform lives (Romans 1:16).